I’ve often wondered…

 You can’t do that if your staff and customers don’t care.

-8. “We will continue to build a corporate culture that respects and values the unique strengths and cultural differences of our associates, customers and community.”
+8. “We will continue to build a corporate culture that respects and values the unique strengths and cultural differences of our associates.”

 I honestly love this sentiment, but again, what about your customers?